Eric Smith (murderer)

-Eric M. Smith (born January 22, 1980) is an American murderer who, at the age of thirteen, tortured and murdered a four-year-old child, Derrick Joseph Robie (October 2, 1988 – August 2, 1993), in Steuben County, New York, on August 2, 1993.
-Smith was convicted of second-degree murder in 1994 and sentenced to the maximum term then available for juvenile murderers: nine years to life in prison.
+Eric M. Smith (born January 22, 1980) is an American murderer who, at the age of thirteen, sexually abused and murdered four-year-old Derrick Joseph Robie (October 2, 1988 – August 2, 1993), in Savona, New York, on August 2, 1993.
+Smith was convicted of second-degree murder on August 16, 1994 and sentenced to the maximum term then available for juvenile murderers: nine years to life in prison.
 Smith was granted parole in October 2021, after 27 years in prison.
-He was officially released in February 2022.
+He was officially released from prison on February 1, 2022.

 Murder

-On August 2, 1993, when Smith was thirteen years old, he was riding his bike to summer camp in a local park day camp.
+On August 2, 1993, when Eric Smith was thirteen years old, he was riding his bike to summer camp in a local park day camp.
 Four-year-old Derrick Robie was walking alone to that same camp.
 Smith saw Robie and lured him into a nearby wooded area.
-There, Smith strangled him, dropped a large rock on his head, and raped him with a small stick.
-Smith took Kool-Aid from Robie's lunch box and poured it into Robie's open wounds.
+There, Smith strangled him until he passed out, then, he dropped a large rock on his head, and sodomized him with a small stick.
+Smith then took Kool-Aid from Robie's lunch box and poured it into Robie's open wounds.
 The cause of death was determined to be blunt trauma to the head with contributing asphyxia.
-At around 11:00 a.m., Robie's mother, Doreen, went to the park to pick up her son, only to find that Robie had never arrived.
+At around 11:00 a.m., Robie's mother went to the park to pick up her son, only to find that Robie had never arrived.
 After four hours of investigation, Robie's body was found.

-The murder case made national headlines, largely due to the age of the killer (13) and of the victim (4).
-On August 8, 1993, Smith confessed to his mother that he killed Derrick.
+On August 8, 1993, Smith confessed to his mother that he killed Robie.
 The Smith family informed law enforcement later that night.

+The murder case made national headlines in the United States, largely because of the ages of the killer (13) and his victim (4).

-Smith was subjected to extensive medical testing from specialists on both sides.
+Smith was tried as an adult, making him the youngest murder defendant tried as an adult in New York state history.
+He was subjected to extensive medical testing from specialists on both sides.
 They examined brain function, hormone levels and found nothing to explain his violent behavior.
 According to court documents, Smith was a loner who was often tormented by bullies for his protruding low-set ears, thick glasses, red hair and freckles.

-A defense psychiatrist testified to diagnosing Smith with intermittent explosive disorder, a mental condition that causes violent and unpredictable behavior.
+A defense psychiatrist testified to diagnosing Smith with intermittent explosive disorder.
 However, the prosecution's expert said the disorder was rarely seen at Smith's age.
+He was diagnosed with attention deficit hyperactivity disorder instead.
+He was also diagnosed with depression.